-At the moment Germany is one of the most powerful countries in Europe, and also it has a great history by itself.
-Especially most of the historic moments revolve around Berlin.
-As a capital and largest city of Germany, Berlin is definitely a must-see.
-There is so much that you can learn about this city, because it has a very rich history.
-And also there are tons of places to see.
+At the moment Germany is one of the most powerful countries in Europe, and also it has a great history.
+Since most of the historic moments revolve around Berlin, as the capital and largest city of Germany is definitely a must-see.

-One of the most striking monuments in Berlin is the Brandenburg Gate.
-It is built in the 18-th century in neoclassical style on the orders of Prussian king Frederik William II.
-The gate consists of twelve Doric columns, six to each side, and in that way forming five passageways.
-On top of the gate there is a Quadriga, or in other words a chariot drawn by four horses and in that chariot is the goddess Victoria, or the goddess of victory.
+- One of the most striking monuments in Berlin is the Brandenburg Gate.
+It is built in the 18th century in neoclassical style, it consists of twelve columns, six to each side, and in that way forming five passageways.
+On top of the gate, there is a Quadriga, or in other words, a chariot drawn by four horses, and in that chariot is the goddess Victoria, or the goddess of victory.

-Furthermore, you have the Alexanderplatz, which is one of the most well-known public squares in Berlin.
-On this particular square you can see the World clock (that can determine the time in 148 major cities in the world), the Fernsehtrum building(which is a television tower), as well as a transportation center.
+- The Alexanderplatz, which is one of the most well-known public squares in Berlin.
+On this particular square, you can see the World clock (that can determine the time in 148 major cities in the world), the Fernsehtrum building(which is a television tower), as well as a transportation center.

-For history lovers as myself, I think that you will find it interesting to visit the Egyptian Museum.
+For history lovers like myself, I think that you will find it interesting to visit the Egyptian Museum.
 There you can see the famous limestone bust of Nefertiti.
-Nefertiti is widely known for her beauty, or in other words the meaning of Nefertiti is – the beautiful one.
+Nefertiti is widely known for her beauty, or in other words, the meaning of Nefertiti is – the beautiful one.

-Going back to the Brandenburg Gate, nearby you can see the Memorial to the Murdered Jews of Europe also known as the Holocaust Memorial.
+Going back to the Brandenburg Gate, nearby you can see the Holocaust Memorial.
 It is a powerful tribute to the Jewish victims of the Holocaust.
-The design is extraordinary which consists of 2,711 concrete slabs which are arranged in a wavelike pattern.
-Also, there is an opportunity to walk through the memorial and also you can get lost among the narrow alleys.
+There is an opportunity to walk through the memorial, and also you can get lost among the narrow alleys.
 But don’t worry, you can easily find the right path.

-After spending time in the Holocaust memorial, next thing you should visit is the Berlin Wall memorial.
+After spending time in the Holocaust memorial, the next thing you should visit is the Berlin Wall memorial.
 Here you can learn about the whole history of the Berlin Wall.
 Here are located the original fortifications that once split the city in two.
-In this place there is still a wall, an original watchtower and the infamous “death strip”.
+In this place, there is still a wall, an original watchtower, and the infamous “death strip”.

-In addition to this, next stop for you should be Checkpoint Charlie.
-Checkpoint Charlie is one of the most famous crossing points between East and West Berlin, when the wall divided the city into two.
+The next stop for you should be Checkpoint Charlie.
+Checkpoint Charlie is one of the most famous crossing points between East and West Berlin when the wall divided the city into two.
 Today, Checkpoint Charlie is a popular attraction to tourists.

-And last but not least, the DDR Museumis a definite must-see.
-This museum shows what was really like the everyday life in East Berlin under communist rule.
+And last but not least, the DDR Museum is a definite must-see.
+This museum shows what was really like everyday life in East Berlin under communist rule.
 It shows how the people lived during this difficult period.